k98kurz/sqloquent/readme.md

-# Simple SQL ORM
+# Sqloquent

-This is a simple and hopefully rather SOLID SQL ORM system.
+This is a SQL ORM system with included bindings for sqlite.
+Loosely inspired by Eloquent.

-NB: need a new name since this ORM shit is rather convoluted, and because it can be used without the ORM features.

 ## Overview